 A magnetic stage actor who forever defined the charming con man as a force for good in the classic musical The Music Man.

-Robert Preston, born Robert Preston Meservey, began his Hollywood career as a contract player, often typecast in rugged Western roles that never quite captured his unique spark.
-His trajectory changed entirely when composer Meredith Willson, defying studio pressure to cast a bigger star, insisted Preston was the only man who could play the fast-talking traveling salesman Harold Hill.
-Preston’s Broadway debut in 'The Music Man' in 1957 was a seismic event; he didn't just perform the role, he embodied it with a brassy, irresistible charisma that won him a Tony Award.
-He later brought that same indelible performance to the screen.
-This success liberated him, leading to a rich second act in theater with roles like a determined Hollywood agent in 'The Music Man' composer's next show, 'I Do!
-I Do!', and a flamboyant nightclub performer in the film 'Victor/Victoria'.
-His career stands as a testament to the power of perfect casting and a singular, untrainable presence.
+Robert Preston won a Tony Award for his Broadway debut as Harold Hill in 'The Music Man' in 1957.
+Born Robert Preston Meservey, he began his Hollywood career as a contract player, often typecast in rugged Western roles.
+Composer Meredith Willson defied studio pressure to cast a bigger star, insisting Preston was the only man for the fast-talking traveling salesman.
+Preston embodied the role with brassy, irresistible charisma.
+He later brought that performance to the screen.
+This success liberated him, leading to a rich second act in theater with roles in 'I Do!
+I Do!' and as a flamboyant nightclub performer in the film 'Victor/Victoria'.
+His career demonstrates the power of perfect casting and a singular, untrainable presence.

 1901–1927